And so … it’s time to officially unveil our new logo for the project.

 After a casual lunchtime meeting with Tim (and his lovely wife Radyn, who is one of my oldest friends) where we ended up discussing ideas on how to represent Franz and his life in graphic form, I had a bit of an initial play with the conclusions we came up with, working from a photo of Franz from the 1950’s and creating a couple of images to begin the re-branding process – and while the result was … okay … it wasn’t nearly of a good enough standard (in my opinion) to be used.
 I emailed my efforts over to Tim for his feedback and he got really enthusiastic and asked if he could take the ideas further.
 “Absolutely!” was my unhesitating response.

 To cut a semi-long story short – not long after his offer and with only a few email exchanges for tweaking purposes, Tim presented me with the following image:

 I love it.
-My fellow Producers, Melanie and Jeff also love it and we all agree that Tim has done a pretty amazing and rather brilliant job of realising on “canvas” what we were after.
+The whole team loves it and we all agree that Tim has done a pretty amazing and rather brilliant job of realising on “canvas” what we were after.
 The “images within an image” concept has really worked and we think encapsulated Franz and his story – a man of many interests and experiences who always looked forward, never back.

 The website has been updated with the new image, but the design of the site is now being completely redone in line with the new branding for the project.
 That should launch in the next week or so.